 - Proximity to the existing Vancouver Intermodal Facility will dramatically reduce the amount of truck trips on regional roads.

 - A detailed traffic study is underway, and CP will share the results during future consultation and engagement sessions.
+You can read about the study objectives and potential mitigation approaches in the Round 2 consultation discussion guide.

 - This project remains subject to regulatory approval from the Canada Transportation Agency, and a final investment decision by CP.